 |Fees||Look up fees|

-Esports refers to competitive video gaming, often in the form of professional events (league competitions, tournaments, championships or battle/match) and typically between sponsored gamers or teams.
-In the past decade, esports’s business model has developed rapidly from one initially based on individual game publishers to the contemporary multi-stakeholder industry that is projected to have revenues of Aus$2 billion in 2022 and a fan base on over a 1 billion in the same year.
-Esports leagues and franchises are now aligned with leading global sports entities such as the NBA and FIFA and it is in line to be included in future Olympic Games.
-This rapid growth and investment from traditional sports has not always been accompanied by adequate governance structures or legal protections for investors, sponsors or players.
+Esports refers to elite level competitive video gaming, often in the form of professional events (league competitions, tournaments, championships or battle/match) and typically between contracted gamers or sponsored teams.
+In the past decade, esports’s business model has developed rapidly from one initially based on individual game publishers to the contemporary multi-stakeholder industry that is projected to have revenues of AUD$2 billion in 2022 and a fan base on over a 1 billion in the same year.
+Esports leagues and franchises are now aligned with leading global sports entities such as the NBA and FIFA and it is being discussed to be included in future Olympic Games.
+This rapid growth and investment from traditional sports has not always been accompanied by adequate governance structures, integrity frameworks, or legal protections for investors, sponsors or players.
 Being the first of its kind and delivered by experts in the industry and in sports law, the subject reviews the legal challenges and opportunities ahead for esports as an innovative and important revenue stream of the sports industry domestically and abroad.